graphitedesignlabs/WaterTricorder/DESIGN-NOTES.md

 Design Notes
 ============

-These are high level design notes for the Water Tricorder project, an easy to use water quality instrument.
+These are high level design notes for the Water Tricorder project, an easy-to-use water quality instrument.

 Why
 ---